Europaeum Programme European History and Civilisation (MA)

 - Two review meetings: where you shall present your work to both by your peers and the coordinators from Paris, Oxford and Leiden.

-- 5000-word proposal for a MA-thesis, under supervision of an academic member of the Leiden History Department
+- Proposal for a MA-thesis, under supervision of an academic member of the Leiden History Department

 Second trimester, Université Paris I (Panthéon-Sorbonne)—January to March